 Westminster Dog Show: Canine Champions Compete

 A historic day was May 18, 1877.
 For on that fateful afternoon, the first Westminster Dog Show was held.
-Dog owners throughout the globe can do little more than dream of entering this coveted tournament, presenting their beloved pets/athletes for viewers beyond count!
+Dog owners throughout the globe can do little more than a dream of entering this coveted tournament, presenting their beloved pets/athletes for viewers beyond count!

 Westminster Dog Show